-If a student's parent(s), legal guardian(s), or District staff submits a written request for a full individual and initial evaluation for special education and related services to the District's Director of Special Education or to an administrative employee of the District, the personnel designated below will take the following steps:
+If a student's parent(s), legal guardian(s), or District staff submits a written request for a full individual and initial evaluation for special education and related services to the District's Director of Special Education or to an administrative employee of the District (such as a campus principal), the personnel designated below will take the following steps:

-- Within 15 school days of the Director of Special Education or administrative employee's receipt of the written request for an initial special education evaluation, a licensed specialist in school psychology (LSSP), an educational diagnostician, or other appropriately certified or licensed practitioner with experience or training in the area of the suspected disabilities designated by the SPECIAL EDUCATION DEPT. may, as appropriate- - Review the records and performance data of the student in order to determine if there is sufficient evidence to suspect a disability.
-Information reviewed shall include, but is not limited to, all individual and group standardized assessments, including evaluations provided by the parent or guardian completed privately; standards of learning test scores; school enrollment history; attendance records; student work samples; and teacher observational information. - Consult with the student's general education teachers and other campus staff familiar with the student to review the general education supports and services, curricular modifications, instructional methodologies or evidence-based classroom accommodations or interventions that have been used with the student prior to referral, including the use of any Multi-Tiered Systems of Support (MTSS), such as Response to Intervention (RtI), Leveled Literacy Interventions (LLI), and other evidence-based general education interventions, tutorial, remedial, compensatory and other academic or behavior support services.
+- Within 15 school days of the Director of Special Education or administrative employee's receipt of the written request for an initial special education evaluation, a School Psychologist, an Educational Diagnostician, or other appropriately certified or licensed practitioner with experience or training in the area of the suspected disabilities may, as appropriate- - Review the records and performance data of the student in order to determine if there is sufficient evidence to suspect a disability.
+Information reviewed shall include, but is not limited to, all individual and group standardized assessments, including evaluations provided by the parent or guardian completed privately; standards of learning test scores; school enrollment history; attendance records; student work samples; and teacher observational information. - Consult with the student's general education teachers and other campus staff familiar with the student to review the general education supports and services, curricular modifications, instructional methodologies or evidence-based classroom accommodations or interventions that have been used with the student prior to referral, including the use of any Multi-Tiered Systems of Support (MTSS), such as Response to Intervention (RtI), Leveled Literacy Interventions (LLI), and other evidence-based general education interventions, tutorial, remedial, compensatory and other academic or behavior support services.14

-&lt;sup>13 TEA describes MTSS as a school-wide framework designed to provide varying levels of support to meet the academic, behavioral, and social/emotional needs of students and includes RtI for academics and/or behavior and other evidence-based early intervention strategies.
+13 TEA describes MTSS as a school-wide framework designed to provide varying levels of support to meet the academic, behavioral, and social/emotional needs of students and includes RtI for academics and/or behavior and other evidence-based early intervention strategies.